Getting A Better Understanding Of Tongue Thrust

 As we mentioned above, very young infants need to use tongue thrust in order to swallow at all, including during feeding.

-As the child gets older, muscles develop, and as they move to more solid food, they tend to engage in tongue thrusting less and less until it disappears completely.
+As the child gets older, their muscles develop, and as they move to more solid food, they tend to engage in tongue thrusting less and less until it disappears completely.

-The problem may lie in the use of pacifiers, or the nipples on bottles; some argue that prolonged use of either can result in lingering issues.
+The problem may lie in the use of pacifiers, or the nipples on bottles.

-Tongue-tie, which sounds like a fictional condition, is actually the name for when the band of tissue beneath the tongue is abnormally taut.
+Tongue tie, which sounds like a fictional condition, is actually the name for when the band of tissue beneath the tongue is abnormally taut.

-Sometimes allergies can cause adenoids or chronically-swollen tonsils, which can in turn lead to tongue thrust.
+Sometimes allergies can cause adenoids or chronically swollen tonsils, which can in turn lead to tongue thrust.

 In Adults

-Similar to kids, adults can develop tongue thrust due to allergies or swelling in their adenoids or tonsils.
+Similar to kids, this is usually due to allergies or swelling in their adenoids or tonsils.

 The symptoms are similar in adults as in children, though they may not be as apparent.

-A noticeable feature in adults is an elongated facial structure; this is the result of a lifetime of being unable to properly close their mouth.
+This is the result of a lifetime of being unable to properly close your mouth properly.

-Often in adults, because their front teeth don’t match up properly, biting into certain foods can be painful, or they might notice they can’t even bite certain foods properly at all.
+Often in adults, because your front teeth don’t match up properly, biting into certain foods may be painful.

 Complications From Tongue Thrust